vu1n/infinity-dex/README.md

 - Go 1.18 or later
 - Node.js 16 or later
 - PostgreSQL 13 or later
-- Docker (optional, for containerized deployment)
+- Temporal 1.3 or later

 ### Quickstart Guide